Structured Data (JSON, YAML, CSV) Importer¶

-ALFA enables deriving a data model from hierarchical formatted data.
-Data formatted in JSON, YAML or XML can be used to create a data model.
+ALFA enables deriving a data model from formatted data.
+Data formatted in CSV, JSON, YAML or XML can be used to create a data model.
+This can be used to accelerate creating an initial schema with high accuracy, optionally with some minor adjustments.

 The structured data importer will analyse the structure and generate a model.
-The model will contain generated type names as structured data does not contain type information.
+The model may contain generated type names as structured data does not contain type information.
+Those can easily be updated to user-specified names.

 The ALFA model importer is run from the command line using the ALFA command-line tool.